Innim/flutter_login_facebook/README.md

 ```
 2. Add generated keys in `Key Hashes`.
 3. Click "Save".

+⚠️ **Important!** You should add key hashes for every build variants.
+E.g. if you have CI/CD which build APK for testing
+with it's own cerificate (it may be auto generated debug cetificate or some another) than you should add it's key too.

 In next **Step 7** [Enable Single Sign On for Your App](https://developers.facebook.com/docs/facebook-login/android#7--enable-single-sign-on-for-your-app) you can enable Single Sing On if you want to.